 For these ADs that incorporate by reference an MCAI AD that changes airworthiness limitations, the FAA requirements are unchanged.
 Operators must revise the existing maintenance or inspection program, as applicable, to incorporate the information specified in the new airworthiness limitation document.
-The airworthiness limitations must be followed according to 14 CFR 91.403(c) and 91.409(e).
+The airworthiness limitations must be followed according to 14 CFR 91.403(c).